How Video Game Addiction Affects the Human Body

 Hanging eyelids |

-Pale skin from lack of sleep and Vitamin D |
+Pale skin from a lack of sleep and vitamin D |

-Computer vision syndrome/ digital eye strain |
+Computer vision syndrome / digital eye strain |

 Looking sad |

-Premature aging |
+Premature ageing |

 Women